bcgov-c/RTB-Dispute-Management-System/README.md

 [![Lifecycle:Maturing](https://img.shields.io/badge/Lifecycle-Maturing-007EC6)](<Redirect-URL>)

 Tribunal, appeal, dispute resolution and complaint organizations face numerous challenges.
 They are separated from related business sectors for judicial fairness reasons and have unique domains of legislative authority and responsibility.
-Most of these organizations exist in a space that is largely devoid of available technology solutions that both align with available budgets and address their core needs.
-These organizations are also facing increasing caseloads, increasing case complexity, and common global challenges like labour shortages that other industries are able to address through bespoke technology and sector-based innovation.
+Most of these organizations exist in a space that is largely devoid of available technology solutions that can be implemented within available budgets and that address their specific needs.
+These organizations are facing increasing caseloads, increasing case complexity, and labour shortages that other industries are addressing through bespoke technology and sector-based innovation.

 The DMS (Dispute Management System) was designed as a solution for these specific sector problems.
-It is an advanced case management system that combines an extensive array of open-source tools and custom software to transform dispute resolution and digital service delivery for justice organizations.
-This is a complete ground-up dispute resolution platform with extensive industry-leading features and capabilities.
+It is an advanced case management system that combines an extensive array of open-source tools and custom software to transform dispute resolution and digital service delivery for these organizations.
+The DMS is a complete ground-up dispute resolution platform with extensive industry-leading features and capabilities designed specifically for this sector.

 ![DMS System](DMS_Devices.jpg)